-Many times, these brave and compassionate clinicians absorb the blame of their colleagues and lose face or damage to their reputation when perfectly plausible interventions fail or were ineffective in impacting or providing relief to a patients symptoms seemingly increasingly resistant to treatment.
+Many times, these brave and compassionate clinicians absorb the blame of their colleagues and lose face or take damage to their reputation when perfectly plausible interventions fail or were ineffective in impacting or providing relief to a patient’s symptoms, which had become seemingly increasingly resistant to treatment.

-That’s why so many people in the helping profession, psychologists, psychiatrists, friends, and family sometimes take a step back, and put distance between themselves and the person in crisis whom would benefit from that sort of attention in the provision of their own treatment.
+That’s why so many people in the helping profession – psychologists, psychiatrists, friends, and family – sometimes take a step back and put distance between themselves and the person in crisis, who would benefit from that sort of attention in the provision of their own treatment.

-When people need a lot of care, either from stepping down to a lower level of care, or discharge from a programme or inpatient facility, people in these circumstances require extra help.
-This is always the case.
-Whether its because people are adjusting to fewer supports, or experience a reduction in the frequency and intensity of psychotherapy or pharmacological therapy, people in this position must find a way to compensate for the fall off, and titration down of their mental health treatment.
+When stepping down to a lower level of care or discharge from a programme or inpatient facility, people in these circumstances require extra help – this is always the case.
+Whether it’s because people are adjusting to fewer supports, or experience a reduction in the frequency and intensity of psychotherapy or pharmacological therapy, people in this position must find a way to compensate for the fall off, and titration down of their mental health treatment.

 Also, since adjustments themselves can exacerbate symptoms, patients recovering from a mental health disorder are likely to be surprised, blindsided at times, and always in suspense of other new or similar problems ahead while transitioning to a new level of care and step down in support.
-Which, in some cases, depending on how difficult or compromised their situation is, can be enough to trigger, invoke anxiety, and other more serious symptoms to reactivate.
+In some cases, depending on how difficult or compromised their situation is, this can be enough to trigger anxiety, and cause other more serious symptoms to reactivate.

-A point person may need to step in with a case like this, or take the lead in these emotionally difficult situations for loved ones.
-With this said, when the course of treatment takes a problematic direction the point person becomes even more important.
-This happens in the tragic event treatment ‘fails’ and a more restrictive treatment fit needs to be put in place for the safety of their patients or family member.
+A point person may need to step in with a case like this or take the lead in these emotionally difficult situations for loved ones.
+With this said, when the course of treatment takes a problematic direction, the point person becomes even more important.
+This happens in the tragic event that treatment ‘fails’ and a more restrictive treatment fit needs to be put in place for the safety of their patients or family member.

-For mental health patients in particular, who are likely to have wrap around services, and are living in treatment homes in the community, and in a supervised living situation, which many patients with severe conditions are living out their lives in the community in these adult homes.
-Since these adult homes are little more than a freestanding and self-sufficient wards scattered and dispersed in the community, we shouldn’t forget when thinking about a patients clinical picture, including, a deep understanding of the patients living situation.
+This applies also for mental health patients, in particular, who are likely to have wrap-around services and are living in treatment homes in the community, in a supervised living situation.
+Many patients with severe conditions are living out their lives in the community in these adult homes.
+Since these adult homes are little more than free-standing and self-sufficient wards scattered and dispersed in the community, we shouldn’t forget to include, when thinking about a patients clinical picture, a deep understanding of the patients living situation.